lidofinance/terra-docs/docs/contracts/reward.md

 ### `ClaimRewards`

 Claims bLuna holder's accrued rewards to the specified address.
-Sends rewards to message sender if the `recipient` is not specified.
+Sends rewards to the message sender if the `recipient` is not specified.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]